11 Ways to Respond Effectively to Manipulative Apology Patterns

 5. The Last Resort Apology

 When the manipulator is exposed in a falsehood or has run out of other options, they typically provide a last-resort apology.
-These regrets are too late, frequently after the manipulator has refused accountability for an extended period.
+These regrets are too late, frequently after the manipulator has refused Accountability for an extended period.
 A very brief, superficial “I’m sorry” may be offered to conclude the conversation or to make things more amicable.

 Often, this type of apology fails to make a genuine effort.
 Without addressing the underlying problems or the harm done, it’s an effort to put an end to a situation.
 When the manipulator says, “I’m sorry, but let’s move on,” they are trying to avoid dealing with the issue.